 2009 - According to the ABA and AALS statistics comparing American law school libraries, the University of Iowa Law School Library had the second largest collection of volumes and microform volume equivalents and the second largest number of unique individually cataloged titles in all formats including electronic among all law school libraries.

 2013 - The University of Iowa Law Library’s collection remained one of the largest academic law library collections in the country.
 In 2013, the collection contained more than 1.3 million volumes and microform volume equivalents and over one million unique individually cataloged titles in all formats including both print and electronic resources.
 The Law Library continued to expand its course offerings, adding a one-credit state-specific legal research course and a one-credit legal research course on special topics, such as legal research in Litigation/ADR, Legal History and Business/Tax.

-2014 - Arthur Bonfield retired and Thomas Gallanis assumed the role of Associate Dean for Research.
+2014 - Arthur Bonfield retired and Thomas Gallanis began a three-year term as Associate Dean for Research.

 2020 - The Law Library closed in March 2020 in response to the global pandemic.
 It reopened to the College of Law community for academic year 2020-21 with many precautions in place to ensure the safety of patrons and staff.
 During the summer of 2020, Carissa Vogel, the Associate Dean for Library Services, Director of the Law Library, and Professor of Legal Research at the Dr. Lillian and Dr. Rebecca Chutick Law Library at the Cardozo School of Law, joined the faculty as a Professor of Instruction and succeeded Thomas Gallanis in leading the Law Library.

 University of Iowa Law Library Directors, 1868 to Present

 University of Iowa College of Law faculty, 1868 - 1910